ktorio/ktor-documentation/topics/auto/quickstart/guides/ssl.md

 or to redirect at least the port 80 (HTTP) to that machine, and later you will probably want to configure the port 443 (HTTPS) too.

-Let's Encrypt will always access the PORT 80 of your public IP, even if you configure Ktor to bind to another port, you have to configure your routes to redirect the port 80 to the correct local IP and port of the machine hosting ktor.
+>Let's Encrypt will always access the PORT 80 of your public IP, even if you configure Ktor to bind to another port,
-{ .note }
+>you have to configure your routes to redirect the port 80 to the correct local IP and port of the machine
+>hosting ktor.
+>
+{type="note"}

 ### Generating a certificate